sherwinwater/myappexample2/README.md

-#myapp
+# MyApp

-this is my app
+this is my app for the github lesson.